iamtitouche/DeepRL/DQN/DQN/README.md

 The learning process in DQN involves adjusting the parameters so that the Q-network accurately approximates the true Q-function.
 This allows the agent to make decisions that maximize its expected cumulative reward.

+#### Replay Buffer

+In Deep Q-Learning, one of the key innovations that significantly enhances the learning process is the Replay Buffer.
+The replay buffer is a crucial component that stores past experiences of the agent, which are then reused during training.
+This helps to improve the stability and efficiency of the learning process.

+##### What is a Replay Buffer?

+A replay buffer is a finite-sized memory that stores tuples of the form $(s_{t},a_t,r_t, d_t, s_{t+1})$, where:

+- $s_t​$ is the state observed at time step $t$
+- $a_t$ is the action taken by the agent at time step $t$
+- $r_t$​ is the reward received after taking action $a_t​$
+- $d_t$ is a boolean value indicating if the gmae is over (True) or not (False)
+- $s_{t+1}$​ is the resulting state after taking action $a_t$​

+These tuples, often referred to as "experiences" or "transitions", are stored in the buffer during the agent's interaction with the environment.
+When the buffer reaches its capacity, the oldest experiences are discarded to make room for new ones.

+Note : in my implementation of the DQN algorithm I chose to remember $1 - d_t$ instead of $d_t$